 But what you should always have in mind are new forms of work.
 The key question is: are new working models better or worse?
 And what has to change so that we can work more efficiently and better in the future?

-The Swedes have once again demonstrated that here, working hours have been shortened from eight to six hours with equal pay, while employers in Germany are still struggling with part-time solutions and flexible working models.
-But many things work, you just have to do it.
+The Swedes have shown it again: Here, working hours were recently reduced from eight to six hours with the same pay, while in Germany employers still struggle with part-time solutions and flexible working models.
+But a lot works, you just have to do it.

 Jobsharing: The transfer is important

 Job sharing, for example: Ursula Wischgoll and Isabel Stöckl have been sharing the press and public relations work of Berchtesgadener Land Tourismus GmbH for eight years.
 Wischgoll convinced her boss at the time by referring to advantages such as dual competencies and permanent representation during vacation or illness.
 "With good organization, this works in every job and brings all advantages," Wischgoll is convinced.

 Participation and family friendliness: trust counts

 Trust is also an important aspect for Monika Hobmeier: Her Bader hotel in Parsdorf near Munich leads her democratically: "When I was working in Sweden, I had to swallow at first that employees disagreed with the boss or brought their child with them."

 Back in Germany, she implemented this in her own company: "We discuss a lot, but decisions are implemented faster and employees assume responsibility because they are behind it," is Hobmeier's experience.
 She sees herself more as an organizer than a boss and is convinced: "This is the only way teams can master complex tasks in the future."
 She has had positive experiences with mothers: "They are particularly flexible and can organize well."